|Grants to programs that teach children to be successful in school will reap rewards for the community next year and next decade.

 Over the past decade, Akron Community Foundation has directed nearly $5 million in competitive grants alone to such education efforts as:

 Those are just a few.
-Donor advisors and designated funds contribute an additional $500,000 or more a year to support these and other education programs they identify.
+In the last year, donor advisors and designated funds contributed an additional $838,697 to support these and other education programs.